yc-lin-geo/Georgia_GIA/README.md

 cd Gerogia_GIA/
 pip install -r requirements.txt
 ```
+Alternatively, a version GEORGIA along accompanied with our paper can be downloaded via [Zenodo](https://doi.org/10.5281/zenodo.7957644).

 It should be noted that GEROGIA was written and tested with Python 3.9.7 and Jupyter Notebook 5.4.0.

 ## File Descriptions
 * **[GEORGIA_Tutorial.ipynb](./GEORGIA_Tutorial.ipynb)** - A notebook contains the tutorial to use GEORGIA to emulate RSL.
 It includes information about loading and preparing data for GEROGIA, visulising spatial temporal emulation error (Figures 2, 3 and S1, S4, S5 in the paper).
 Two illustrative examples of using GEORGIA to investigate palaeo sea-level problems are also provided.